Series: 200 Administrative Services

 C. Duration

-Expressive Activity may be limited to a reasonable period of time, based on the type of event and the resources required to manage it, including campus operating hours, and it may be relocated or reasonably restricted, as provided by this Operating Procedure.
+Expressive Activity may be further limited to a reasonable period of time, based on the type of event and the resources required to manage it, including campus operating hours, and it may be relocated or reasonably restricted, as provided by this Operating Procedure.

 Signature on File in Policy Office